 Introduction to Total Quality Management Concepts

-Before diving deep into this concept let’s define each term separately as this will help us better understand these Total Quality Management Concepts
+Before diving deep into this concept, let’s define each term separately, as this will help us better understand these Total Quality Management Concepts.

-Quality- Even this is self-explanatory, the quality of the company’s products and services.
+- Quality: Even this is self-explanatory, the quality of the company’s products and services.

-Thus it refers to running the organization in an effective and productive manner and developing existing systems and procedures to operate at the highest efficiency.
-It also focuses on enhancing customer satisfaction and try to meet customer expectations.
+Thus it refers to running the organization effectively and productively and developing existing systems and procedures to operate efficiently.
+It also focuses on enhancing customer satisfaction and trying to meet customer expectations.
 The objective of the management is to increase the organization’s internal productivity and customer satisfaction.

 List of Popular Concepts of Total Quality Management

-In order to achieve this there are certain guidelines that assist management in enhancing their systems, these guidelines can also be viewed as concepts.
+To achieve this, specific guidelines assist management in enhancing their systems; these guidelines can also be viewed as concepts.

-1) Continuous Quality Improvement
+1. Continuous Quality Improvement

 Customer satisfaction is key to the survival of any business, and to satisfy customers, business needs to constantly work towards improving their quality.
-They should have certain benchmarks in place that help them in maintaining basic standards and quality and in no circumstance should the quality of their products and service fall below these standards
+They should have certain benchmarks that help them maintain basic standards and quality, and in no circumstance should the quality of their products and services fall below these standards.

-2) Employee Involvement
+2. Employee Involvement

-4) Openwork Environment
+4. Openwork Environment

 List of Additional Concepts of Total Quality Management

 This has been a guide to Total Quality Management Concepts.
-Here we have discussed some popular and additional Concepts of Total quality management.
+Here we have discussed some popular and additional concepts of total quality management.
 You can also go through our other suggested articles to learn more –